Alparslan-Tamer/cv-projects-with-guide/README.md

  * The structure developed in this project tracks the basketball and determines whether there is a basket or not.

 ## 01. Sudoku Solver
- * you can find how to solve Sudoku problems using OpenCV in this project.
+ * You can find how to solve Sudoku problems using OpenCV in this project.

+## 02. Hand Tracker with MediaPipe
+ * You can find how to solve your Computer Vision problems (Thanks to MediaPipe) in here with very good performance